PournimaBhosale/LLM-Tokenization-Deep-Dive/README.md

 # LLM Tokenization Deep Dive

-This repository documents a structured and practical understanding of tokenization in Large Language Models (LLMs).
+This repository presents a structured and practical understanding of **tokenization in Large Language Models (LLMs)**.

-It focuses on how raw text is transformed into tokens, how different tokenization strategies work, and how modern models such as GPT, BERT, and LLaMA handle text internally.
+Tokenization is a critical yet often overlooked component of LLMs.
+It directly impacts model performance, inference cost, context limits, and how language is internally represented.

+This repository documents tokenization concepts clearly, without over-simplification, and complements theory with small, focused examples.

 ---

-## Contents

-- Tokenization fundamentals
+## What You Will Learn

+- Why tokenization exists and how it works
-- Word, character, and subword tokenization
+- Differences between word, character, and subword tokenization
-- Subword algorithms: BPE, WordPiece, Unigram
+- Subword algorithms used in modern LLMs
-- Tokenization pipeline in LLMs
+- The complete tokenization pipeline
-- Model-specific tokenizers
+- How GPT, BERT, and LLaMA tokenize text
-- Practical edge cases
+- Practical edge cases (emojis, whitespace, multilingual input)

 ---

-## Structure
+## Repository Structure

 - `docs/` – Conceptual explanations
-- `hands_on/` – Practical code examples
+- `hands_on/` – Small, focused code examples
-- `examples/` – Behavior comparisons
+- `examples/` – Model-wise behavior comparisons
-- `resources/` – Further reading
+- `resources/` – References and further reading

 ---

-## Purpose
+## Intended Audience

-This repository is intended for learning, revision, and interview preparation, with emphasis on clarity and correctness.
+- AI / ML students
+- Engineers working with LLM-based systems
+- Interview preparation
+- Anyone who wants to understand how text becomes tokens